 - After 7 days your application will be discarded, and you will need to start a new application.

 - You can enter details for up to 5 children—a new online application is required for additional children.

-- You can apply for up to 2 bus and ferry operators per child on the same application form—a third operator will need a new application form.
+- You can apply for up to 2 bus and ferry service provider per child on the same application form—a third service provider will need a new application form.

-- You will need to fill out a new application if you have changes to the following:
+- If approved, you will need to fill out a new application if you have changes to the following:

 - residential address